hkim07/extract_misinformation_candidate_tweets/README.md

 - Here is a sample command that saves tweet replies about COVID-19 that were written in English and posted during the first two weeks of 2020.
 It takes some time to be finished (~2MB).
     * twint -s "((corona AND virus) OR coronavirus OR covid-19 OR covid19 OR 2019-ncov) lang:en since:2020-01-01 until:2020-01-14 filter:replies" -o replies.json --json -ho
     * Put the download file in the `/dat` folder.
-This is for in case that you have many files to cover a long period.
+This is for in case that you have multiple files to cover a long period.
     * You should change the query depending on your interest.

 2) Run `preprocess.py` that returns a file `replies.csv` consisting of three columns: tweet_id, user_id, and reply_text.
 Mentions, emojis, and URLs in body texts are removed.